dataminer-site/dataminer-site.github.io/_posts/2021-10-29-duckdb-wasm.md

 >
 > (ref: [https://webassembly.org/](https://webassembly.org/))

 Four years later, the WebAssembly revolution is in full progress with first implementations being shipped in four major browsers.
 It has already brought us [game engines](https://blog.unity.com/technology/webassembly-is-here), [entire IDEs](https://blog.stackblitz.com/posts/introducing-webcontainers/) and even a browser version of [Photoshop](https://web.dev/ps-on-the-web/).
-Today, we join the ranks with a first release of the npm library [@duckdb/duckdb-wasm](https://www.npmjs.com/package/@duckdb/duckdb-wasm).
+Today, we join the ranks with a first release of the npm library [@dataminer/dataminer-wasm](https://www.npmjs.com/package/@dataminer/dataminer-wasm).

 As an in-process analytical database, DataMiner has the rare opportunity to siginificantly speed up OLAP workloads in the browser.
-We believe that there is a need for a comprehensive and self-contained data analysis library.
-DuckDB-wasm automatically offloads your queries to dedicated worker threads and reads Parquet, CSV and JSON files from either your local filesystem or HTTP servers driven by plain SQL input.
+We believe that there is a need for a comprehensive and self-contained data analysis library. dataminer-wasm automatically offloads your queries to dedicated worker threads and reads Parquet, CSV and JSON files from either your local filesystem or HTTP servers driven by plain SQL input.
 In this blog post, we want to introduce the library and present challenges on our journey towards a browser-native OLAP database.

-*DuckDB-Wasm is not yet stable.
+*dataminer-Wasm is not yet stable.
 You will find rough edges and bugs in this release.
-Please share your thoughts with us [on GitHub](https://github.com/duckdb/duckdb-wasm/discussions).*
+Please share your thoughts with us [on GitHub](https://github.com/dataminer/dataminer-wasm/discussions).*

 ## How to get data in?

 Let's dive into examples.
-DuckDB-Wasm provides a variety of ways to load your data.
+dataminer-Wasm provides a variety of ways to load your data.
 First, raw SQL value clauses like `INSERT INTO sometable VALUES (1, 'foo'), (2, 'bar')` are easy to formulate and only depend on plain SQL text.
 Alternatively, SQL statements like `CREATE TABLE foo AS SELECT * FROM 'somefile.parquet'` consult our integrated web filesystem to resolve `somefile.parquet` locally, remotely or from a buffer.
 The methods `insertCSVFromPath` and `insertJSONFromPath` further provide convenient ways to import CSV and JSON files using additional typed settings like column types.
 And finally, the method `insertArrowFromIPCStream` (optionally through `insertArrowTable`, `insertArrowBatches` or `insertArrowVectors`) copies raw IPC stream bytes directly into a WebAssembly stream decoder.

-The following example presents different options how data can be imported into DuckDB-Wasm:
+The following example presents different options how data can be imported into dataminer-Wasm:

 ```ts
 // Data can be inserted from an existing arrow.Table